michaelmyob/jekyll-now/_posts/2019-02-15-http-server-task.md

 - On that point about files, I also realised that I didn’t have to set my public directory as  the unix style of “./public”, just setting it as “public” is what works.
 I found this out because my automated tests weren’t working as expected when I implemented the file and directory location checking.
 I used File’s absolute directory output to figure this out.
 - I’m trying to use interfaces where possible here too, with the Responder class.
 I then implemented it with HeadResponder(HTTPMessage message).
 I feel that I can probably have a different responder on each type of response, since it will always take in a HTTPMessage.
 - I also decided to delete all concepts of a “Client” or a “HTTPClient”- I was using this to test originally in my v1 and I clung onto it too much when it wasn’t really needed.
 This again comes back to the fact that I didn’t want to go down the difficult path of testing actual sockets waiting for responses from a real stream and having my tests time that- I want my tests to test business logic and not setting up network streams etc. Initially, I had a ‘client stub’ made up of a HTTPMessageCreator and a HTTPResponseGenerator.
 Basically just takes a message and gives a response.
 Then I realised, actually, this is what the server is doing, I’m mimicking the server’s behaviour.
 I left this until last because I just didn’t know how to encapsulate it.
 I initially made it as a private helper method in my SimpleHead test, as a “ServerResponseStub”, but then realised I probably want to use that later for other tests so I brought it out into its own class to be used by other test classes.
 - Overall, those were the major things I discovered and implemented today- I also tried to just clean up a lot of my code, remove redundant comments and make it readable where possible, renaming where I thought was worthwhile.
-In this process, I also learned how to use ‘git commit--amend’ for the first time.
+In this process, I also learned how to use ‘git commit---amend’ for the first time.

 End of week 1 complete; signing off at 4.43pm Friday.
 1 Fitnesse / Cob Spec test complete.

---
+---